DToxS/KPMP-Contr-Apps/README.md

 KPMP_reference_kidney_tissue_atlas.exe
 ```

+Note: please refer to [README for Running Jens KPMP Codes.txt](README for Running Jens KPMP Codes.txt) for the usage details of this program.

 When the program is finished, one can use the following command to quit the container and the container will be stopped automatically:

 ```powershell